Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Linear response: discrete modes

-The normal mode spectrum of a weakly collisional plasma has a rich structure.
+The discrete mode spectrum of a weakly collisional plasma has a rich structure.
 As shown by \citep[][etc.]{Landau.46,Lenard.Bernstein.58}, all modes in a plasma that is perturbed around an $f_0$ with $\partial f_0/\partial v < 0$ (e.g., the Maxwellian DF) are damped, i.e., have ${\rm Re}(\gamma)<0$.
 The damping time is given by $t_\rmd = 1/\left|{\rm Re}(\gamma)\right|$.
 Fig.~\ref{fig:damping_time} plots this damping time (in units of $1/k\sigma$), as a function of $\nu_\rmc/k\sigma$.
 The different colors denote different values of $\omega_\rmP/k\sigma$ as indicated.
 The white dashed lines trace out a particular family of modes called the Lenard-Bernstein or LB modes, which are non-oscillating (discussed in detail in section~\ref{sec:LB_modes}).
 The black solid and dashed lines indicate the damping time of the continuum response, defined as ${\left|\partial \ln{g_{1\kappa}^{\rm cont}}/\partial t\right|}^{-1}$, at $t=0.5$ and $2$ times $1/k\sigma$, respectively.
-Since the continuum response scales as $\sim \exp{\left[-{(k\sigma)}^2\nu_\rmc t^3/3\right]}$ at small time, and the modal response scales as $\sim \exp{\left[-\gamma t\right]}$ throughout, the continuum response dominates over the normal modes at short times.
-At long times, the normal modes dominate on scales smaller than the mean free path ($k>\nu_\rmc/\sigma$).
-However, on scales larger than the mean free path ($k<\nu_\rmc/\sigma$), the dominant modes are the continuum as well as the least damped normal mode, which is one of the non-oscillating LB modes (see section~\ref{sec:LB_modes} for details).
+Since the continuum response scales as $\sim \exp{\left[-{(k\sigma)}^2\nu_\rmc t^3/3\right]}$ at small time, and the modal response scales as $\sim \exp{\left[-\gamma t\right]}$ throughout, the continuum response dominates over the discrete modes at short times.
+At long times, the discrete modes dominate on scales smaller than the mean free path ($k>\nu_\rmc/\sigma$).
+However, on scales larger than the mean free path ($k<\nu_\rmc/\sigma$), the dominant modes are the continuum as well as the least damped discrete mode, which is one of the non-oscillating LB modes (see section~\ref{sec:LB_modes} for details).

-The normal modes in a weakly collisional plasma are diverse in nature and deserve a systematic categorization.
-We identify two distinct classes of normal modes: (i) the Landau branch, which analytically continues to the Landau modes in the collisionless limit ($\nu_\rmc \ll k\sigma$), and (ii) the Lenard-Bernstein (LB) branch, which consists of an extra set of modes that appear in addition to the Landau-like modes for non-zero $\nu_\rmc$.
-We now discuss these two families of normal modes in detail. \\
+The discrete modes in a weakly collisional plasma are diverse in nature and deserve a systematic categorization.
+We identify two distinct classes of discrete modes: (i) the Landau branch, which analytically continues to the Landau modes in the collisionless limit ($\nu_\rmc \ll k\sigma$) and are Landau damped, and (ii) the Lenard-Bernstein (LB) branch, which consists of an extra set of modes that appear in addition to the Landau-like modes for non-zero $\nu_\rmc$.
+We now discuss these two families of discrete modes in detail. \\